MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-install.md

     - **ServiceLocation**: Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted.
 For more information, see [More information about the ServiceLocation installation parameter](#more-information-about-the-servicelocation-installation-parameter).

-        > [!NOTE]
+        > [!IMPORTANT]
         > Office 2010 extended support ended on October 13, 2020.
 For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
         >

 1. If you are installing interactively, select the option to install a **demo policy** if you cannot connect to Microsoft 365 or Azure Active Directory, but want to see and experience the client side of Azure Information Protection by using a local policy for demonstration purposes.
 When your client connects to an Azure Information Protection service, this demo policy is replaced with your organization's Azure Information Protection policy.

-1. To complete the installation:
+1. To complete the installation, restart any Office applications and all instances of File Explorer.

-    - **If your computer runs Office 2010**, restart your computer.

-        If the client was not installed with the **ServiceLocation** parameter, when you first open one of the Office applications that use the Azure Information Protection bar (for example, Word), you must confirm any prompts to update the registry for this first-time use.
-[Service discovery](client-deployment-notes.md#rms-service-discovery) is used to populate the registry keys.

     > [!NOTE]
-        > Office 2010 extended support ended on October 13, 2020.
-For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
+    > If your computer runs [Office 2010](../known-issues.md#aip-and-legacy-windows-and-office-versions), restart your computer.
     >

-    - **For other versions of Office**, restart any Office applications and all instances of File Explorer.
+    > If the client was not installed with the **ServiceLocation** parameter, when you first open one of the Office applications that use the Azure Information Protection bar (for example, Word), you must confirm any prompts to update the registry for this first-time use.
+[Service discovery](client-deployment-notes.md#rms-service-discovery) is used to populate the registry keys.
+    >

 1. You can confirm that the installation was successful by checking the install log file, which by default is created in the %temp% folder.
 You can change this location with the **/log** installation parameter.